vtmrg/vtmrg/README.md

 - 🌱 I’m currently learning Signal Processing with Python.
 - 🔭 At the moment, I'm working on an analysis of signal filtering techniques.
-- 🐱 Vegetarian with a passion for cats, computers, and science.
+- 🐱 Vegetarian who loves cats, computers, and science.